-Observers in a riot could be arrested Any person in the area of Thursday night's disturbance who failed to disperse could have been arrested and charged with inciting a riot, according to Dr. C. W. Curris, director of personnel programs.
-Dr. Curris said that under the "riot law" no one is a bystander even though many students have claimed they were observers.
-He said he visited the jail over the weekend, as did several other University administrators, and several students told him they were only observers.
-Dr. Curris said public opinion of a "bystander" differs from that of law enforcement officials in that 'anyone at the scene is considered a part of it under law."
-Dr. Curris said of the 24 persons arrested at the scene, 11 were Marshall students.
-Ten of the 11 students were charged with inciting a riot and the other was charged with being in- FLU SHOTS FREE Flu shots are still available to students at no charge at the Student Health Center, Room 1, Gullickson Hall.
-The vaccine being used is a new type and has fewer side effects than others that have toxicated.
-Dr. Curris explained that out of the 24 arrested, 18 TO THE EDITOR: were charged with inciting a riot, two for inciting a riot and resisting arrest, two for being intoxicated, one for driving At last some of the Marshall students have taken a stand for a specific cause.
+At last some of the Marshall students have taken a stand for a specific cause.
 BUT, the cause they are backing and the way in which they are demonstrating is really appalling.
-If one is going to get behind a cause, we feel that poverty, war, inequality or pollution should certainly rank higher than the one these students have chosen.
-Actions of some people last Thursday and Friday nights -throwing rocks, breaking windows and making fire bombs -- are no way to right any injustices that some claimed have been perpe trated by law enforcement officials.
+If one is going to get behind a cause, we feel that poverty, war, inequality or pollution should certainly rank higher than the one these students have Actions of some people last Thursday and Friday nights -throwing rocks, breaking windows and making fire bombs -- are no way to right any injustices that some claimed have been perpe trated by law enforcement officials.
 Most people pass through the rock throwing stage around the age of five or six.
 Likewise, burning and destroying property is similar to a young child's temper tantrum.
 Even if their motives were justified, their actions were not.
-Even though the disturbance was not on the campus, it We feel that the burning and Sorority's to battle on Oct.18 Pike's Peak, an annual event for sororities, will be at 11 a.m.
-Sunday by Pi Kappa Alpha social fraternity at the central in-tramural field.
+Even though the disturbance was not on the campus, it marred the image of Marshall in the community as well as parts of the nation.
+We feel that the burning and destruction of property was totally uncalled for, and we, as many other students, hope that similar disturbances will not occur, and that the Marshall students can find a better cause to support in the future.
+ANITA GARDNER, GARY RAMSEY Huntington seniors Sorority's to battle on Oct.
+18 Pike's Peak, an annual event for sororities, will be at 11 a.m.
+Sunday by Pi Kappa Alpha social fraternity at the central intramural field.
 There will be 16 events ranging from the classic mud hunt to the usual 50 yard dash.
-Three events have been changed this year.
-A minor change was made in the pie eating contest and consequently has turned into a pudding eating contest.
+Three events have been changed this A minor change was made in the pie eating contest and consequently has turned into a pudding eating contest.
 The water relay is now a Coke bottle chug.
 The relay previously took two girls but has now been changed to one drinking from a coke bottle instead of a glass.
 The pig chase has been replaced by a shoe race in which the competing girls grab shoes from a bag and run a designated distance.
 Each sorority will enter a girl for Miss Pike's Peak who will be judged by members of the fraternity, and each sorority will pick a girl from their group who they feel has represented them best in competition for the All Pike's Peak Team.
 Other rules are explained on event sheets, and rules will also be explained at the beginning of an event.
 For the past two weeks, coaches and teams have been getting in shape and practicing the up coming events.
-The winning sorority will receive a trophy and a TGIF with the Pikes.
-Classified Lost: Red Irish Setter pup, three months old.
+The winning sorority will receive a trophy and a TGIF with the Pikes Classified Lost: Red Irish Setter pup, three months old.
 In vicinity of 20th St. and 4th Ave.
 Ph.
 523-4745.
 Reward.
+Adv.
+Used Furniture Beds, Living Room, Refrigerators, Ranges Prices to suit your budget STAR'S BARGAIN MART 1050 3rd.
+Avenue THIS AD WILL ENTITLE YOU TO A 10% DISCOUNT Welcome MARSHALL UNIVERSITY STUDENT NEWSPAPER One Italian cinema is today's Established 1896 Full-leased Wire to The Associated Press Entered as second class matter, May 29, 1945, at the Post Office at Huntington, West Virginia 25701, under Act of Congress, March 8, 1879.
+Published Tuesday, Wednesday, Thursday and Friday during school year and weekly during summer by Department of Journalism, Marshall University, 16th Street and 3rd Avenue, Huntington, West Virginia 25701.
+Off-campus subscription rate, \$4 per semester, plus 50 cents for each summer te m.
+All full time students paying student activity services fee are entitled to cupies of The Parthenn Launderers - Cleaners